 Scheuermann originally noticed this spinal deformity in agriculture workers who were frequently hunched or bent over.
-This of course led to the question of whether poor posture could lead to extra kyphosis.
+This, of course, led to the question of whether poor posture could lead to extra kyphosis.
 While this is a logical question, the connection between posture and this deformity has never been confirmed.
 However, poor posture has been shown to play a role in making the problem worse.
-Therefore, correcting postural problems can sometimes help improve the abnormal kyphosis.
+Therefore, correcting postural problems can sometimes help improve abnormal kyphosis.

 History and physical exam